cgmccurdy/fantasy-basketball-alerts/README.md

 For "If" choose "Webhooks" and select "receive a web request".
 Enter "sleeper_alert" as the Event Name.
 For "Then" choose "Notifcations" and select "Send a rich notification from the IFTTT app".
-For Message use "Add Ingredient" to input "Value2"
+For Message use "Add Ingredient" to input "Value1"
-For Title use "Add Ingredient" to input "Value1"
+For Title use "Add Ingredient" to input "Value2"
 For Link URL input "sleeperbot://" (This is for iOS.
 I'm not sure what the URL to open the Sleeper app is on Android.)
+For Image URL use "Add Ingredient" to input "Value3"

 Use Windows Task Scheduler or Cron on Mac to automate running the script daily:
 https://towardsdatascience.com/how-to-easily-automate-your-python-scripts-on-mac-and-windows-459388c9cc94